 NEW YORK, Feb 10 U.S. Treasury debt prices were

 little changed to slightly lower on Monday in thin trading,

-week's heavy supply on the long end.
+heavy supply on both the short and long-end.

 Markets are also awaiting the first testimony of Federal